mnmason86/data-structures-and-algorithms/java/datastructures/README.md

 `insertBefore()` - Inserts a node with the given new value to a position immediately before a node with the given existing value.

 `insertAfter`() - Inserts a node with the given new value to a position immediately after a node with the given existing value.

+`delete()` - Deletes a node with a given value from the Linked List.